Fire Doors

 At Indigo Systems Ltd, our certified engineers carry out fully compliant fire door installations across commercial and residential buildings.

-We follow BS 8214 and the Regulatory Reform (Fire Safety) Order to ensure every fire door meets safety, insurance, and industry requirements.
+We follow BS 8214 and the Regulatory Reform (Fire Safety) Order to ensure every fire door meets safety, insurance and industry requirements.

 Why Fire Doors Matter

-Strategically placed throughout a building, they provide protected escape routes and buy time for safe evacuation.
+Fire doors are vital life-saving barriers designed to prevent the spread of fire and smoke.
+Strategically placed throughout a building, they provide protected escape routes and buy valuable time for safe evacuation.

 Fire doors can be:

-• FD30 / FD60 timber doors
+FD30 and FD60 timber doors

-• FD90 / FD120 industrial doors
+FD90 and FD120 industrial doors

-• Smoke-rated sets (e.g., FD30S)
+Smoke-rated door sets (for example FD30S)

-• Fully equipped with seals, closers and certified hardware
+Fully equipped with certified seals, closers and hardware

 Elite-Standard Fire Door Installation , Maintenance & Testing